Cauchy-Born Rule from Microscopic Models with Non-convex Potentials: Bounds for the operator Cq

 and $h_0(L)$ as in \eqref{eq:definition_h0} in Theorem~\ref{th:weights_final}.
 Here $C_1 $ is the constant in the estimate $| (1- \Pi_2) K(B)|_{k+1,B,0} \le C_1 L^{-d'} |K(B)|_{k,B,0}$ in Lemma~\ref{le_contraction_I} and $C_2$ is the constant in the estimate $| \Pi_2 K(B)|_{k+1,B,0} \le C_2 |K(B)|_{k,B,0}$ in Lemma~\ref{le:Pi2_bounded}.
 Moreover $d' = \lfloor d/2\rfloor + d/2 + 1$, $ C' = \max_{x \ge 0} (1+x)^5 e^{-\frac12 x^2}$, and $\upalpha$ and $\updelta$ are the constants from Lemma \ref{le:app1} and Lemma \ref{le:app2}, respectively. \end{lemma}

+The estimate \eqref{eq:L_0_single_block_contraction} says, roughly speaking, that the parameter $\eta$, which is a proxy for the contraction rate of the renormalisation flow, can be bounded by $\eta \le C L^{-1/2}$ for odd dimensions $d$ and by $C L^{-1}$ for even dimensions.
+Actually, the situation is more subtle: to achieve the contraction rate $L^{-1/2}$ or $L^{-1}$ in odd/even dimensions, our method of proof requires us to choose the weighting parameter $A$ and the parameter $h_0$ sufficiently large, in dependence of $L$, see \eqref{eq:lower_bound_A_contraction_rate} and \eqref{eq:definition_h0}.
+The decay of $\eta$ as a function of $L$ could possibly be improved by extracting more linear monomials in the definition of the projection $\Pi_2$, but we are not really interested in optimising the single-step contraction rate.
+Any value of $\eta \in (0, \frac23)$ is sufficient for the convergence of the overall renormalisation scheme.

-There are two mechanisms that ensure contractivity of the map $\boldsymbol{C}^{(\boldsymbol{q})}$.
+There are two different mechanisms that ensure contractivity of the map $\boldsymbol{C}^{(\boldsymbol{q})}$.
 For the operator $F$ defined in \eqref{eq:definition_F_U_p} we use that the operation $\pi$ reduces the number of blocks, i.e., $|\pi(X)|_{k+1}<|X|_k$.
 The definition of the norm ensures that we gain a factor of $A^{|X|_k-|\pi(X)|_{k+1}}$ which can be used to cancel the combinatorial explosion of the number of terms.
-For the operator $G$, i.e., the contributions of single blocks this is not possible.
-For single block we use instead that $(1- \Pi_2) K$ measured at scale $k+1$ is much smaller than $K$ measured at scale $k$ (see Lemma~\ref{le_contraction_I}).
+Here we need to choose $A$ sufficiently large to achieve a good contraction rate.
+For the operator $G$, i.e., the contributions of single blocks, this is not possible.
+For single block we use instead that $(1- \Pi_2) K$ measured at scale $k+1$ is much smaller than $K$ measured at scale $k$ (see Lemma~\ref{le_contraction_I} and Lemma~\ref{le:contraction_single_block_prime} below).
+Here the decay like $L^{-1/2}$ or $L^{-1}$ in odd and even dimensions, respectively, appears.
+For the construction of the relevant weights for the large field regulator we need that $h$ is sufficiently large, depending on $L$, \eqref{eq:definition_h0} in Theorem~\ref{th:weights_final}.

 We first consider the simpler large polymer term $F$. \begin{lemma} Let $L\geq 2^{d+3}+16R$ and define

 where $\AP$ is the constant from Theorem~\ref{th:weights_final}~\ref{w:w7} and $\upalpha$ and $\updelta$ are the constants from Lemma \ref{le:app1} and Lemma \ref{le:app2}, respectively.
 Then for all $A \ge A_0(L)$